Although it is the smallest country in Central America, El Salvador is one of the most productive coffee exporters in the world.

 - Take 2 tbsp per cup water and boil.
 Sweeten it to your taste.

-- Serve it hot with sweet bread.
+- Coffee in El Salvador is served hot with sweet bread.